mona-lisha-doing-git/Amazon-Clone/README.md

 # Amazon-Clone
-Front-end example using Amazon Website structure
+Front-end replica of Amazon Website structure.
 <br>
 This project was built using HTML and CSS for hands-on design practice.